News Articles Headlines from local media

 Last Modified: December 17, 2017 09:24 AM

-Related Articles: Oct.
+Related Articles: July 22: Codes of conduct continue to limit ability of councillors to represent wishes of constituen Oct.
 13 letters: Dual duty councils could reduce duplication.
 TIMMS: Duty-dual councillors would be a positive step TIMMS: Regional council staying on track with progress St. Catharines city council wants governance change Councillors want more spending on roads Council dual decision a point of debate Some candidates want fewer regional councillors Councillor wants to build police budget war chest

 Code of Conduct Niagara Regional Councillors